 #3 SAM PRO Dual Moisture Meter

 Award: Best Multifunction

 WHY WE LIKE IT: This moisture meter comes with four different smart material modes, letting you quickly assess the moisture content of wood, carpet, drywall and especially concrete.

-Benefitting from a large, color backlit LCD screen and versatile four mode programming, this digital pin type device is an effective handheld moisture meter for concrete and drywall as well as for hardwoods, softwoods and even carpeting.
+Benefitting from a large, color backlit LCD screen and versatile four-mode programming, this digital pin-type device is an effective handheld moisture meter for concrete and drywall as well as for hardwoods, softwoods, and even carpeting.
+With these four modes, you can measure moisture levels and find temperature readings in over 100 materials.
 It reads moisture content of wood slabs and boards within a range of 5-50 %, comparable to the General Tools (our #2 pick.)

 While it lacks the detailed calibration options of the Tavool (our top pick) this moisture meter is still accurate for most kinds of wood and for building materials like drywall, making it great for building inspections.
 It also includes some helpful extras like a built-in flashlight, great for working in basements and other low-lit areas where you might want to check for water leaks.
 On top of this product’s easy-to-use large LCD display and multiple material modes, it’s also convenient how SAM-PRO tools come with a lifetime replacement warranty, so be sure to check this great pin-type moisture meter out on Amazon.com.
 The best socket wrench set will also prove valuable with projects like this one.